‘The Voice’ Season 13: Jennifer Hudson Predicted To Win

 “Winning is important to me because the contestants want to win, and I want to win for them,” Jennifer Hudson said.

 Jennifer Hudson was announced as a Season 13 judge earlier this year after Miley Cyrus confirmed her return to The Voice last October.
 As for the future seasons of the show, it is hard to say who will be included.
-However, Kelly Clarkson has been confirmed as a future judge and it is pretty safe to say that Blake Shelton and Adam Levine, who have been with The Voice since its start, aren’t going anywhere anytime soon.
+However, Kelly Clarkson has been confirmed as a future judge, and it is pretty safe to say that Blake Shelton and Adam Levine, who have been with The Voice since its start, aren’t going anywhere anytime soon.

 To see more of Jennifer Hudson and her co-stars, including Miley Cyrus, Blake Shelton, and Adam Levine, don’t miss the Season 13 premiere of The Voice on Monday, September 25 at 8 p.m. on NBC.